ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 ### ROUTE_ADVERTISEMENT Capsule {#route-adv}

-The ROUTE_ADVERTISEMENT capsule (see {{iana-types}} for the value of the capsule type) allows an endpoint to communicate to its peer that it is willing to route traffic to a set of IP address ranges.
+The ROUTE_ADVERTISEMENT capsule (capsule type 0x03)
+allows an endpoint to communicate to its peer that it is willing to route traffic to a set of IP address ranges.
 This indicates that the sender has an existing route to each address range and notifies its peer that, if the receiver of the ROUTE_ADVERTISEMENT capsule sends IP packets for one of these